 - Sleepers on a budget looking for a mattress under $1000

-- Minimal sinkage and limited contour
+- Minimal sinkage and balanced body contouring hug

 - Low levels of motion transfer and low bounce—classic memory foam feel